National Flower of Turkey: The Stunning Tulip Its Power

 We walked around for hours, had a picnic and I am sure we didn’t see it all.

-There were so many different shades and displays and types of tulips.
+There were so many different shades and displays and varieties.
 As we wandered the garden I couldn’t help but be struck by the beauty of a simple flower.

 The Flower’s Influence on Art and Crafts